fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 Identified and fixed a bug in the code.

 Code for MaybeLike and EitherLike with functoids unjust and unright moved here.

+Add new operator xor2 to do exclusive or.

 ### src/fcpp/functors.h